MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-organizational-messages.md

 ## Prerequisites

-There are certain policies that will block the delivery of organizational messages to your employees if not configured properly.
-To learn how to adjust all policy settings within [Microsoft Intune](https://intune.microsoft.com/) so that delivery to your users works as intended, see [Prerequisites for organizational messages](/mem/intune/remote-actions/organizational-messages-prerequisites#policy-requirements).
+There are certain policies, if not configured properly, that can block the delivery of organizational messages to your employees.
+For guidance on adjusting all policy settings within [Microsoft Intune](https://intune.microsoft.com/) and to ensure that delivery to your users works as intended, see [Prerequisites for organizational messages](/mem/intune/remote-actions/organizational-messages-prerequisites#policy-requirements).

 ## Getting started